THORACIC RADICULOPATHY

 Monitoring Discomfort and Pain

 Discomfort is expected as patients gradually return to normal activities.
-However, pain can be a warning signal to slow down.
+However, pain provides a warning signal to slow down.
 Continued gradual improvement is the expected trend over the first three months following surgery.

 Identifying Adverse Trends